 Judith Cook-Tucker founded the store in 1971, naming it Artichoke Music because "artichokes are all heart."
 During its first ten years, the company passed to Jim Fuller, Gary Haggerty, Bill Bulick and Jamie Haggerty.

 The Kate Power & Steve Einhorn Years

-In 1981, Steve Einhorn took over stewardship.
 For the next 26 years, he and his wife, Kate Power, grew and nurtured Artichoke into the wonderful community gathering place it is today.

 The Richard Colombo & Jim Morris Years

 Artichoke teacher, Song Circle leader and professional musician Richard Colombo stepped forward to take Artichoke into the next phase of its journey.

 Richard and his partner Jim Morris (an organizational development professional) took over operation of the store, school and cafe.